NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSEnglandProgrammeImplementationGuides/backup/guides/National-Pathology-Programme/Home/Index.page.md

 ### Introduction
 This implementation guide and the HL7<sup>&reg;</sup> FHIR<sup>&reg;</sup> R4 assets that it references define a specification to enable the exchange of pathology laboratory data.

 The implementation guide has been created by NHS England and forms part of the [NHS England Programme Implementation Guides](https://simplifier.net/NHS-England-Programme-Implementation-Guides/~guides) project on Simplifier<sup>&reg;</sup>.
-The profiles that this implementation guide references are derived from the [UK Core Implementation Guide (Version 2.0.0 - STU2 Sequence)](https://simplifier.net/guide/uk-core-implementation-guide-stu2?current).

 For the implementation guide version history, see {{pagelink:ReleaseNotes}}.

+**Note:** The profiles that this implementation guide references are derived from the [UK Core Implementation Guide (Version 2.0.0 - STU2 Sequence)](https://simplifier.net/guide/uk-core-implementation-guide-stu2?current).
+Consequently this implementation guide (i.e. the Pathology FHIR Implementation Guide) must be read in conjunction with the UK Core Implementation Guide.
+A description of the published and development versions of the UK Core is provided in [UK Core Publication (Version) History](https://simplifier.net/guide/ukcoreversionhistory/home?current).

+---

 ### Pathology Overview
 Pathology tests and investigations are critical to many aspects of patient care, supporting the diagnosis, treatment, monitoring and prevention of disease.
 Pathology comprises a broad range of specialities, each of which includes many individual tests.
 The key specialities can be grouped as follows: